 What Skills Do I Need To Be An Accountant?

 Accountants also need to be very analytical.
 When reviewing a company’s financial records, you must be able to look beyond the numbers and understand what these numbers are telling you.
 In essence, you must be able to see the big picture.
 When comparing figures, you should be able to spot if something is amiss or if a potential transaction is fraudulent.

 In this day and age, proficiency in the use of computers and accounting software is also going to be a must.
 This is part and parcel of the technology you will be using every day.
 Doing so will not only make your work easier but will also reduce errors to a minimum.

-Although you will be working in your office and crunching numbers on your own most of the time, you still need to possess excellent communication skills.
-You will be talking with co-workers, top executives and even representatives from other financial institutions and government agencies in the course of your work.
+You will be working in your office and crunching numbers on your own most of the time.
+You still need to possess excellent communication skills.
+You will be talking with fellow accountants, co-workers, top executives and even representatives from other financial institutions and government agencies in the course of your work.